whataboutpets/minimal-mistakes/_posts/cats/2016-01-17-can-cats-be-allergic-to-cat-litter.md

 As for your kitty, give her/him a bath or alternatively wipe the fur with hypoallergenic wipes to remove all old litter dust.
 Clean the litter box by thoroughly washing it down to get rid of any remaining allergens.
 Also, vacuum or wash the surrounding area, bedding, toys and other objects to make sure any remaining litter dust is gone.

-It is important to note that your cat may be allergic to a number of different allergens that don't all originate from the same source.
+It is important to note that your cat may be allergic to a number of **different allergens that don't all originate from the same source**.
 So even after having switched to a litter that no longer causes allergies, it could be that another source, for example, the food or the cleaning product you use, still contains certain allergens to which your cat reacts.
 {: .notice--info}

 ---